Munich in the Early Twentieth Century

 Dr Niccola Shearman is a freelance lecturer in twentieth-century German and Austrian art.
 Currently completing a year of teaching full-time at the University of Manchester, she worked previously as Associate Lecturer at The Courtauld, where she gained her PhD on the modernist woodcut in Germany (2017).
 In addition to a focus on print histories in Germany, her research interests include the psychology of vision, especially the work of Gestalt scientists in 1920s Berlin.
 Academic articles have concerned approaches to the woodcuts of Ernst Barlach and Lyonel Feininger, and religious themes in the work of Oskar Kokoschka.
 She writes regular book reviews and has translated a number of books.

 Maria Mehlstäubl-Truman works in primary education, having previously completed degrees in anthropology and in interpreting and translation.
 As a true ‘Münchner Kindl’ with long family connections to the bohemian artists’ quarter of Schwabing, Maria combines a passion for art and literature with her experience of the rich oral history of the city.
-All of this makes her ideally qualified to be our personal guide for several short walking tours in Munich.
+All of this makes her ideally qualified to be our personal guide in our ‘walks’ around Munich.